NASA ERAST Program: Program overview

+ERAST Alliance NASA Joint Sponsored Research Project

-Industry partners in the ERAST Alliance included Aurora Flight Sciences, AeroVironment, General Atomics, Scaled Composites, Thermo-Mechanical Systems, Hyperspectral Sciences, and Longitude 122 West.
+ERAST was organized as a public/private partnership of the NASA Joint Sponsored Research Program.
+The public sector members included NASA and the Department of Defense, while the Industry partners in the ERAST Alliance included Aurora Flight Sciences, AeroVironment, General Atomics, Scaled Composites, Thermo-Mechanical Systems, Hyperspectral Sciences, and Longitude 122 West.

-The ERAST project was one of three, large scale aeronautics industry partnerships launched by NASA Headquarters between 1992 and 1994.
-The partnerships were based on the industry model for multi-party, R&D partnerships, initially proposed for NASA Space Commercialization programs based on the US Department of Commerce's precedent established for the Semiconductor industry, Sematech.
-The ERAST project used the innovative Joint Sponsored Research Agreement (JSRA), adopted by NASA officials to satisfy technology commercialization policy objectives and credited by the ERAST participants as a key enabler of the technical success of the program.
-The JSRA was based on NASA's Space Act Agreement Authority, which permitted flexible teaming, cost-sharing and intellectual property sharing to maximize collaboration for rapid technology development progress.
+The ERAST Alliance was one of three, large scale aeronautics industry public/private partnerships organized by NASA's Joint Sponsored Research program at the request of NASA Headquarters between 1992 and 1994.
+The public/private partnerships were based on the industry model for multi-party, R&D partnerships, initially proposed for NASA's Space Commercialization programs by SRI International to the NASA Space Commercialization Task Force based on a precedent established for the Semiconductor industry, Sematech.
+The ERAST Alliance used the innovative Joint Sponsored Research Agreement (JSRA), adopted by NASA officials to satisfy technology commercialization policy objectives and credited by the ERAST participants as a key enabler of the technical success of the program.
+The JSRA was based on NASA's funded Space Act Agreement Authority, which permitted flexible teaming, cost-sharing and intellectual property sharing to maximize collaboration for rapid technology development progress.
 The Federal contribution to ERAST was reported at $42.2 million while the private sector contribution was reported at $30,000 along with in-kind contributions of personnel, equipment and background intellectual property.
-The ERAST JSRA was one of three aeronautics partnership agreements designed by American Technology Alliances (AmTech).
-AmTech served as the ERAST facilitator and partnership manager for the duration of the project.
+The ERAST JSRA was one of three aeronautics public/private partnership agreements designed by American Technology Initiative (AmTech).
+AmTech served as the ERAST Alliance partnership manager, administrator and facilitator for the duration of the Alliance ending in 1995.
+ERAST program research continued until 2003.

+Missions

-The types of science mission ERAST prepares for can include remote sensing for Earth sciences studies, hyperspectral imaging for agriculture monitoring, tracking of severe storms, and serving as telecommunications relay platforms.
+The ERAST Allance prepared for multiple science missions including remote sensing for Earth sciences studies, hyperspectral imaging for agriculture monitoring, tracking of severe storms, and serving as telecommunications relay platforms.

 A parallel effort headed by Ames developed lightweight, microminiaturized sensors that can be carried by these aircraft for environmental research and Earth monitoring.

 Additional technologies considered by the ERAST Alliance include lightweight materials, avionics, aerodynamics, and other forms of propulsion suitable for extreme altitudes and duration.

 Although ERAST Alliance members were responsible for aircraft development and operation, NASA had primary responsibility for overall program leadership, major funding, individual project management, development and coordination of payloads.
 NASA also worked on long-term issues with the Federal Aviation Administration and developed technology to make operation of these remotely operated aircraft in national airspace practical.